Division of Planning, Zoning and Community Development

 Office HoursMonday-Friday 8:30 a.m to 4:30 p.m.

-The Department of Engineering, Construction Services, Code Enforcement and Community Development consists of four divisions and several boards, all related to the overall development of the Township.
-The Department includes engineering, planning, zoning, conservation, community development, construction services, affordable housing and code enforcement.
+The Division of Planning, Zoning and Community Development includes planning, zoning, conservation, community development and affordable housing.
 It also provides administrative services to the Planning Board, Zoning Board of Adjustment and the Environmental Commission.
-The purpose of these divisions and boards is to promote and ensure the reasonable and appropriate use of our lands and environmental resources.
+The purpose of these boards and commissions is to promote and ensure the reasonable and appropriate use of our lands and environmental resources.

-The Division of Planning provides administrative services to the Planning Board, the Zoning Board of Adjustment and the Environmental Commission.
-The full-time staff of the division includes a licensed professional planner, a zoning officer, and a certified geographical information specialist.
-This division handles a number of functions, including the review of development applications and variance requests presented to the Planning Board and Zoning Board of Adjustment, issuance of zoning permits, protection of trees under the woodlands management ordinance, administration of expenditures made under the Community Development Block Grant Program, overall coordination of the Township's affordable housing program, preparation and regular update of recommendations regarding the municipal Master Plan and development regulations ordinance, coordination with county and state long range planning objectives, technical assistance to the Environmental Commission, and coordination and technical advice regarding redevelopment areas in the township.
-In many respects, the Division of Planning is the research and recommendation arm of Township Council, providing information for council in order to assist the process of carrying out the policy objectives of the Township.
+The division provides administrative services to the Planning Board, the Zoning Board of Adjustment and the Environmental Commission.
+The full-time staff of the division includes licensed professional planners and zoning office.
+This division handles a number of functions, including the review of development applications and variance requests presented to the Planning Board and Zoning Board of Adjustment, issuance of zoning permits, protection of trees under the woodlands management ordinance, administration of expenditures made under the Community Development Block Grant Program, overall coordination of the Township's affordable housing program, preparation and regular update of recommendations regarding the municipal Master Plan and development regulations ordinance, coordination with county and state long range planning objectives, technical assistance to the Environmental Commission, and coordination and technical advice regarding economic development and redevelopment in the township including the preparation of redevelopment plans.
+In many respects, the division is the research and recommendation arm of Township Council, providing information for council in order to assist the process of carrying out the policy objectives of the Township.

-The Zoning Officer is responsible for the review of proposed developments to determine conformity with Township zoning laws.
-He also can assist in interpretations of the ordinance.
+The Zoning Officers are responsible for the review of proposed developments to determine conformity with Township zoning laws.
+They also can assist in interpretations of the ordinance.
 Sheds, additions to single family homes, and new single family homes are generally able to be issued a permit if they conform to zoning laws.
 Commercial and multifamily residential developments generally require approval by the Planning Board or Zoning Board of Adjustment prior to issuance of a zoning permit.

 For zoning questions please e-mail us at Zoning@tomsrivertownship.com.